Cabinet of Aksel V. Johannesen I

-The Cabinet of Aksel V. Johannesen was the government of the Faroe Islands from 15 September 2015 until 16 September 2019, with Aksel V. Johannesen from Social Democratic Party (Javnaðarflokkurin) as Prime Minister, making a coalition between Social Democratic Party, Republic and Progress.
+The first cabinet of Aksel V. Johannesen was the government of the Faroe Islands from 15 September 2015 until 16 September 2019, with Aksel V. Johannesen from Social Democratic Party (Javnaðarflokkurin) as Prime Minister, making a coalition between Social Democratic Party, Republic and Progress.
 The cabinet consists of four men and four women; this is the first time ever, there has been sex equality in the Faroese government.